JoshuaSchell/mail-server/README.md

  ✔ Container email-sender              Created
 ```

-Furthermore, the database system is ready to accept connections
+Furthermore, the database system should be ready to accept connections

 ## Basic Ticket Insertion